ngovinhtn/JaViCorpus/README.md

 ## License and copyright notices:

  These datasets are followed policies from their original source such as TED Talks (at https://www.ted.com/), Globse (at https://glosbe.com/), and so on.
-They are **only used for research purposes and non-commercial**.
+They are **only used for research purposes and do not allow for any commercial usage**.

 ## How to cite